AntJanus/Labs/WORDPRESS/readme (Autosaved).txt

 editorWelcome.php - A quick little content addition snippet to welcome you when writing a new blog post! :) I found it extremely encouraging when writing

-Custom-Div-Editor-Style - create basically formatted layout within TinyMCE with this custom div editor style.
+Custom-Div-Editor-Style - create basic formatted layout within TinyMCE with this custom div editor style.
 It includes a sidebar, top image, main content, and clearfix.
 This requires a TinyMCE editor style filter as well as allowing the "div" tag

 UPDATE LOG
 editorWelcome.php: